Integration with React

 import "@dhx/trial-booking/dist/booking.css";

-Setting the container and adding Booking
+Set the container and initialize Booking

 import { useEffect, useRef } from "react";